 Here is the bottom of the strap

 Sorry.
-Not going to put a conclusion in this post.
-I’ve only had the strap for a few days and used it on one outing.
-That’s far too little experience.
+NI’ve only had the strap for a few days and used it on one outing.
+That’s far too little experience to give an initial impression or conclusion.
 I’ll post a more through review later.

 And as for the zoo?
 I think that I got some nice shots (and a nice morning with my family).